OpenMLIR/Triton-ML-Runner/examples/runner/README.md

-Example commands for the multi-level runner with Triton **v3.5.x**.
+Example commands for the multi-level runner with Triton **v3.7.0**.
 For other Triton versions, see the corresponding examples directory.
+- For Triton v3.6.0, in [examples/runner/v3.6.0](./../examples/runner/v3.6.0).
+- For Triton v3.5.x, in [examples/runner/v3.5.x](./../examples/runner/v3.5.x).
 - For Triton v3.4.0, in [examples/runner/v3.4.0](./../examples/runner/v3.4.0).
 - For Triton v3.3.1 or v3.3.0, in [examples/runner/v3.3.x](./../examples/runner/v3.3.x).
 - For Triton v3.2.0, in [examples/runner/v3.2.0](./../examples/runner/v3.2.0).